skiffos/SkiffOS/README.md

  - `SKIFF_CONFIG=odroid/xu4,core/fedora` - run Fedora desktop on a Odroid XU4.
  - `SKIFF_CONFIG=virt/qemu,custom/config` - run a custom config in a Qemu VM.

-There is a [project template] you can use for source-controlled customizations.
+There is a [project template] you can use for version-controlled customizations.

 Linux devices have varying requirements for kernel, firmware, and other hardware support packages.
 SkiffOS decouples this support from the containerized